Orthogonal Persistence:

 Explicitly save and restore all data

-Fake it the hard way, and Admin the mess
+Fake it the hard way, and leave mess to Admin

 Today: Fractal Transience